 Cristina López Uribe, Salvador Lizárraga Sánchez, Susanne Dussel Peters and Daniela Ortiz dos Santos

-German-Mexican architect Max Ludwig Cetto (1903-1980) was the author of Moderne Architektur in Mexiko, which appeared in 1961 by the renowned Stuttgart’s book publisher Gerd Hatje in German, and by Praeger in New York for the English and Spanish editions.
+German-Mexican architect Max Ludwig Cetto (1903-1980) was the author of Moderne Architektur in Mexiko, which appeared in 1961 by the renowned Stuttgart’s book publisher Gerd Hatje in German and English, and by Praeger in New York for the English and Spanish edition.
 A discussion about the processes and challenges of re-editing Cetto’s publication today is served as a point of departure to reflect on modern architectural historiography and archival research.

 Cristina López Uribe is an architectural historian who specializes in twentieth-century Mexican architecture.
 She is a professor of the history of architecture at the National Autonomous University of Mexico (UNAM) and acted as editor-in-chief of the journal Bitácora Arquitecturafrom 2013 to 2020.
 She is the author of the essay “Reflections of the ‘Colonial’.
 Between Mexico and Californiano” (Latin American Modern Architectures: Ambiguous Territories, Routledge, 2013) and assisted MoMA curators in Mexico in preparation for the exhibition Latin America in Construction: Architecture 1955-1980.
 She is currently pursuing her doctoral degree from the Polytechnic University of Catalonia.